wrex/rexs.tips/content/en/guitar/Fundamentals/how-to-practice/index.md

 Just memorizing "the five shapes" barely scratched the surface!

-I needed to learn which note performed what function in each position.
-I needed to know where to _find_ each note within each "box."
-I needed to internalize how each note *sounded* over different chords in a blues progression.
-I needed to get to the point where I'd merely _think_ think "G Major pentatonic" *instantly* find the closest scale shape anywhere on the neck.
-Without conscious thought, I also needed to be able to _instantly_ switch to the scale for the next chord in a progression.
+* I needed to learn which note performed what function in each position.
+* I needed to know where to _find_ each note within each "box."
+* I needed to internalize how each note *sounded* over different chords in a blues progression.
+* I needed to get to the point where I'd merely _think_ think "G Major pentatonic" to *instantly* find the closest scale shape anywhere on the neck.
+* Without conscious thought, I also needed to be able to _instantly_ switch to the scale for the next chord in a progression.

 **KNOWING** often takes months of focused practice.

-## Motivation

-One of the biggest reasons we start to dread practice is that we see too little improvement after too much time.
-We must overcome a huge motivational hurdle to even start a session.

-It's all too easy to despair about our lack of progress on the instrument (trust me, we've all been there).

-Beginners also tend to desire "spoon feeding."
-We are all fundamentally lazy.
-We want someone to tell us exactly what we should be working on and in what order, every step of the way.

-I've learned a few tricks that help with both issues, however.

-It's important to find as many ways as possible to make practice as easy and **pleasurable** as possible.
-This includes making _where_ you practice as pleasant as possible: bright, clutter free, and someplace you want to be.

-It's totally legit to bribe yourself with new toys, too: new guitars/pedals/amp/software (or simply new strings).
-Anything that makes you want to pick up the guitar is good (just try to at least recognize when you are playing with new toys more than actually practicing).

 ## Play vs. practice